 After the process is completed then close the pop-up "burning successfully" message.
 Remove the disk out of the computer.

 As we know, when a computer starts normally, it will boot from the operating system (Windows, Linux...) installed on your hard drive.
 As such we need to reconfigure the VAIO computer's BIOS to be able to boot first from the disk you just made to reset the Windows 7 VAIO password.

 Step 2: Change the Boot Order in BIOS on the locked VAIO to boot from the disk

 Attach the password reset disk you just created to your problematic VAIO laptop.
-Turn on your Sony VAIO computer.
+Turn on it.

-Generally, you can enter your VAIO BIOS settings by pressing F2, F3 key during bootup, but you can also try F1 key on the keyboard.
+Generally, you can enter your VAIO BIOS settings by pressing F2, F3 key during bootup, but you can also try F1 key on the keyboard in some laptops.

 After you press the key, it will bring you into the BIOS SETUP UTILITY screen.

 To change the boot order, follow the directions listed on the bottom side of the screen.
 In this example BIOS, the boot order can be changed by using the + and - keys.